thoughtbot/goal-oriented-git/src/2-3-understand-a-change.md

 2. contain changes to the file `chapter1.txt`.

-The most common way to refer to a range of commits is `first..last`, where `first` and `last` are both commit identifiers, or one of the other ways we've seen of referring to a commit.
-Git also allows us to omit the end of the range, assuming when we do so that we mean the most recent commit.
+The most common way to refer to a range of commits is `first..last`, where `first` and `last` both refer to commits, using their identifiers, or one of the other methods we've seen of identifying a commit.
+Git also allows us to omit the end of the range, assuming when we do so that we mean it to end with the most recent commit.
 In our case, we want to see everything after commit `61966bf`, which introduced the list, so we can use the range `61966bf..`.

 Putting this together with the file path `chapter1.txt`, we get this command: